 The move to a solid-state disk will make your Windows PC faster

-Solid state drives offer a marked improvement in speed and stability over their older spinning disc counterparts.
-And these days you can now get an SSD with a good chunk of storage space for a fairly reasonable price; previously they used to be very expensive if you wanted a large amount of storage.
+Solid-state drives (SSDs) offer a marked improvement in speed and stability over their older spinning disc counterparts, and these days you can get an SSD with a good chunk of storage space for a fairly reasonable price.

-If you are wondering if it’s worth the effort, then perhaps consider that moving Windows 10 onto an SSD will result in your machine booting up and loading core programs and apps that you install on the SSD, noticeably faster than booting up from an HDD; that’s especially true if the HDD in question of fairly old and nearly at capacity.
+Some of. you may be wondering whether it's worth the effort, but moving Windows 10 onto an SSD has its benefits.
+It will result in your machine botting up and loading core programmes and apps noticeably faster than before, which is especially true if your ageing HDD is fairly old and almost at capacity.

-The easiest way to move Windows 10 (or any other OS) onto an SSD is by using a cloning tool.
+The easiest way to move Windows 10 (or any OS) onto an SSD is by using a cloning tool.
 This takes everything on the old drive and copies onto the new one.
-Of course, for a lot of people, this will be like trying to fit a pint in a half pint pot, because if, like us, your music, photos and videos take up a terabyte of space, you may find compromises will have to be made, because unless you have a lot of money to spend (around 300), you probably won't be opting for a terabyte SSD.
+However, if your music, photos and videos take up a terabyte of space, you may find compromises will have to be made, unless you splurge on a terabyte-capacity SSD.